Measuring What Matters: The KPIs Every Destination Marketing Organization Must Track to Prove Tourism Marketing ROI

 Outbound Partner Clicks

-One of the strongest metrics a DMO can track.
+Outbound clicks are one of the strongest conversion metrics a DMO can track:

 Clicks from the DMO site to hotel partners, OTAs, airlines, tour operators